July 4th Parade

 Welcome to the

 for the 4th of July parade info.

-In 2022, the Tampa area 4th of July parade in Temple Terrace will be on Monday, July 4th, starting at 1pm.
+In 2023, the Tampa area 4th of July parade in Temple Terrace was Tuesday, July 4th, starting at 1pm.

 1975 is generally remembered as the first Temple Terrace 4th of July parade, in advance of the Bi-Centennial the next year.
 The event has run almost continuously ever since with a few missing years, [ie: pandemic] but not too many.
 The Tampa 4th of July parade is spotty over the years in it’s organization, so often the Temple Terrace even is the “best one” to attend.
 Tampa’s 1st 4th of July parade is debated, as some small groups did events, as far back as prior to Henry B Plant bringing the railroad into what we call Tampa in 1884.
 We assume, because of who he was, as a civic leader, some commemorative event probably occurred.